golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 `squiggy.tube_brush(o=>({w:Math.sin(o.t*Math.PI)*30+2}))`

-In other words, the Squiggy brush function is an [arrow function callback](https://javascript.info/arrow-functions-basics) that Squiggy calls for each point along the line. *(Note that this function is pure JavaScript, not p5.js.)* Here are the available parameters for Squiggy brush functions:
+In other words, the Squiggy brush function is an [arrow function callback](https://javascript.info/arrow-functions-basics) that Squiggy calls for each point along the line.
+Here are the available parameters for Squiggy brush functions:

 ```javascript
 i,  // index of this point in polyline